 Understanding the Rules tab

-The Rules tab will display all the rules you have currently configured with the UMT.
-This information is stored long term as a part of your account in the SaaS application so previously created rules will show up for all administrators on any machine.
-Rules are listed in the left-handpane and will be named first off, the AD attribute selected and then will say if the rule is to sync users or sync groups.
+The Rules tab displays all the rules you have currently configured with the UMT.
+This information is stored long term as a part of your account in the SaaS application so previously created rules show up for all administrators on any machine.
+Rules are listed in the left-hand pane and are named first, then by the AD attribute selected and then say if the rule is to sync users or sync groups.

 The first tab is the User Rules tab.
-This will house all your User rules in a hierarchy order.
-Beside each rule, you will see a number to the left of the rule’s name.
-On the right, you will see up/down arrows which can be used to move the rule up or down in the hierarchy.
+This houses all your user rules in a hierarchy order.
+Beside each rule, a number to the left of the rule’s name is shown.
+On the right, up/down arrows are shown which can be used to move the rule up or down in the hierarchy.
 It is important to make sure your rules are in the correct order because if a user is part of more than one rule, the rule which runs first (highest in the hierarchy order) will be the policies that the user is assigned to.

-If you would like to immediately apply the rules you can click the Commit Now button.
-This will perform all the actions listed in the right-hand actions pane.
-If you see no actions listed it is recommended that a refresh is done first so that you can review the effects of committing the rule.
+To immediately apply the rules, select Commit Now.
+This performs all the actions listed in the right-hand actions pane.
+If you see no actions listed, it is recommended that a refresh is done first so that you can review the effects of committing the rule.

-Commit now should be used for running fules for one time or manual use or for immediately applying changes which may be needed outside an existing schedule.
+Commit Now should be used for running rules for one time or manual use or for immediately applying changes which might be needed outside an existing schedule.

-Rulescan be set to run as a scheduled activity through integration with Windows Scheduler.
-This is the most common configuration of the User Management Tool as it allows centralized user and group management for IT in active directory where most user management is performed by IT.
-This way if a user changes job roles, changes email or personal information, or is deactivated in AD a corresponding action will be performed in ShareFile automatically.
+Rules can be set to run as a scheduled activity through integration with Windows Scheduler.
+This is the most common configuration of the User Management Tool, as it allows centralized user and group management for IT in Active Directory where most user management is performed by IT.
+If a user changes job roles, email, or personal information or is deactivated in AD, a corresponding action is performed in ShareFile/Citrix Content Collaboration automatically.

-Updates to a rule or rules being added or removed will not change an existing scheduled task.
-If necessary you can update existing scheduled tasks through the schedule option as well.
+Updates to a rule or rules being added or removed do not change an existing scheduled task.
+If necessary, you can update existing scheduled tasks through the Schedule option as well.

-To edit the settings of an existing rule, first highlight the rule in question and then click the Edit button.
-This will open the same options screen used when initially creating the rule where policies and settings can be changed.
-This will only update the settings forthe single highlighted rule at a time.
+To edit the settings of an existing rule, highlight the rule and then click Edit.
+This opens the same options screen used when initially creating the rule where policies and settings can be changed.
+This only updates the settings for the single highlighted rule at a time.

-When saving edits to a rule, a pop-up will appear to remind you to update any scheduled tasks before the changes will apply.
+When saving edits to a rule, a pop-up appears to remind you to update any scheduled tasks before the changes apply.

-Note: Unlike earlier versions of the UMT, editing a rules list of policies will affect how new users are provisioned in ShareFile and any existing user that is in the rule that has already been provisioned in ShareFile.
+Editing a rules list of policies affects how new users are provisioned and any existing user that is in the rule that has already been provisioned.

-To delete a single rule you will want to highlight that rule and then click the delete button near the bottom of the rules screen.
-This should be used when a rule is created in error or the wrong AD item was used.
+To delete a single rule, highlight that rule and then select Delete near the bottom of the Rules screen.
+This is used when a rule is created in error or the wrong AD item was used.

-Please note that deleting a rule will not affect previously schedule tasks.
-If you wish to make this change you will also need to update the scheduled task.
+Deleting a rule does not affect previously schedule tasks.
+If you want to make this change, update the scheduled task also.

 A quick view of logged actions performed by the UMT can be seen on the dashboard.
-This will list all users and groups created or updated as well as list any errors that occurred in the process of running rules.
+This lists all users and groups created or updated, in addition to listing any errors that occurred in the process of running rules.